StevenTammen/bibledocs.org/content/longer-topical-studies/ichthys-bb1-the-study-of-god-group-study/_index.md

 #### Is the terminology itself important in considering the development of this doctrine? {#introduction-the-trinity-is-the-terminology-itself-important-in-considering-the-development-of-this-doctrine}

 {{< properties
-stags="Trinity > Scripture alone is sufficient for establishing the teaching | Trinity > The teaching existed before the word "Trinity" was used for it"
+stags="Trinity > Scripture alone is sufficient for establishing the teaching | Trinity > The teaching existed before the word “Trinity” was used for it"
 >}}
 <!-- p="Revelation 4:8" -->